 Recreational water quality was monitored over the summer period at three sites within the lake and the percentage compliance with primary and secondary recreation contact compliance was calculated.
 Estuarine sites are particularity impacted by potential sources of faecal contamination from animal faeces and sewerage overflows, including urban and rural stormwater run-off.
-All of the three sites had higher percentage compliance than the previous year (WCC 2021), and this result was directly related to less rainfall over the summer and early autumn compared to the following year.
+All of the three sites had higher percentage compliance than the previous year (WCC 2023).
+This is a surprising result given rainfall was quite high over the summer period.
 Rainfall is the major driver of pollution and high enterococci levels to recreational water quality, and it is recommended that swimming should be avoided up to three days at estuarine sites following heavy rain (State of NSW and DPE 2022).